mfaani/mfaani/content/posts/wwdc-keynote.md

 - Ask Siri to add stops
 - See fares + add transit cards
 - Receive alerts if your balance is low.
 - More rich details.
 Example for 'Bird' Scooter app, you can see scooters around.

+### Sports
+- In Apple News
+- Favorites will sync with Apple TV + other Apple Devices.

+### Features for Family
+- Family sharing: Can share subscriptions with upto 5 other accounts.
+- Can create accounts just for kids with built-in screen control time or purchase controls
+- Age restrictions for for apps, books,